spotify/shumway/README.md

 ### Unreleased

+### 3.0.0 - 3.0.2

+* Major version bump due to dependency updates and change to supported Python versions.

 ### 2.0.0

 * Positional arguments for `Meter()`, `Counter()`, `Timer()`, and `MetricRelay(...).emit()` were changed to add `resources`.
 If using only named arguments this should not be a problem.